Be an accredited investor per SEC Reg. D's Rule 501:

 A principal (a person having authority to act on behalf of the business), or

 A 20% or more owner, individually or combined with family members, of the voting securities of the business, or

 A family member (siblings, spouse, ancestors and lineal descendants) of the above

 Be certified by DEED before investment is made; non-accredited investors making exempt transactions may file for certification within 30 days of making investment

-Make a minimum qualifying investment of $10,000.
+Make a minimum qualifying investment of $10,000 ($7,500 if investing in a woman/minority/veterans-owned and managed business, or a business located in Greater Minnesota).
 The non-refundable certification filing fee is $350.

-We will send the investor and business a credit allocation approval email within 15 days (often in about a week).
+We will send the investor and business a credit allocation approval email within 15 days (often in about one week).